JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## Berkeley turns the screw

 To ensure there is no misunderstanding the report reiterates _'Peabody has confirmed that they cannot proceed as the RP [registered provider] partner in this scheme without this clause'_.
 Berkeley, in turn, backs Peabody to the hilt, saying that it cannot, or will not, proceed without them.
 Berkeley goes on to threaten to reduce the affordable housing in the scheme, if the pair of them do not get their way.
-It would do this by way of an [appeal of 'non-determination'](https://www.planningportal.co.uk/info/200232/planning_applications/58/the_decision-making_process/8) to the governement, saying that Southwark have failed to conclude the s106 legal agreement in the required time, and taking the opportunity to reopen the question of the viability of the scheme.
+Berkeley would do this by way of an [appeal of 'non-determination'](https://www.planningportal.co.uk/info/200232/planning_applications/58/the_decision-making_process/8) to the governement, saying that Southwark have failed to conclude the s106 legal agreement in the required time, and taking the opportunity to reopen the question of the viability of the scheme.
 Para 9, 12

 ## A triple threat - Southwark's arm being twisted